“Travel is never a matter of money, but of courage….”

 Truth is, travel does cost money.
 So, without savings and without a full time job, how can I still able to travel most of the time? ?

-Work hard, travel harder.
+Life Motto: Work hard, travel harder.

 Booking of flights

-Hostelworld: My favourite app to book hostels from all over the world.
+Hostelworld: My favourite app to book hostels/guesthouses from all over the world.
 Hostel per night not more than $15, accessible location (means I can walk or take public transport to get there) and reasonably good reviews are good enough for me.

 Workaway: I choose this if I am going to stay at one place throughout my whole trip.
 Workaway allows you to “earn” your accommodation (and most of the time your meals) in exchange for working for your host a couple of hours day.
-Some of the workaway I did was teaching English in Vietnam, hosteling in Egypt and farming in Australia.
+Some of the workaway I did was teaching English in Asia, hosteling in Egypt and farming in Australia.

 Spend like a local